Our Intent is to:

 - Lessons develop children's cultural capital, they are regularly exposed to high quality texts and the best examples of work in each field.

-- Children get new life experiences through meaningful curriculum enrichment such as trips, residentials, sports tournaments, school visitors and our weekly Enrichment Clubs
+- Children broaden their life experiences through meaningful curriculum enrichment such as trips, residentials, sports tournaments, school visitors and our weekly Enrichment programme.

-- Teachers have strong subject knowledge and are supported to maintain and improve this knowledge through training, observing best practice and undertaking relevant research
+- Teachers have strong subject knowledge and are supported to maintain and improve this through training, sharing best practice and engaging with relevant research

 - Subject leaders provide colleagues with support for planning, resourcing and teaching